Quick facts about Christ Church graveyard

-The story of the migrating gravestones first caught my attention more than a decade ago when genealogist Dave Hughes showed me some photos of pieces of headstones used as landscaping blocks in Newcastle’s Blackbutt Reserve.
+The story of Christ Church’s migrating gravestones first caught my attention more than a decade ago when genealogist Dave Hughes showed me some photos of pieces of headstones used as landscaping blocks in Newcastle’s Blackbutt Reserve.
 He told me the stones had been moved by Newcastle City Council from the old cemetery at Christ Church Cathedral in the early 1970s as part of a “clean-up”.

 I didn’t believe him at first, but soon discovered it was true.
 I contacted the former Blackbutt caretaker Ray Raisbeck who told me he had actually been a leading hand with the council when the cemetery was transferred to council control.
 The council decided to clear the graveyard.